 High school seniors enrolled in CCP classes at their high school through Kent State University that attend Stow-Munroe Falls High School.

-37% of students are taking CCP classes at their high schools.
+37% of students are taking CCP classes at this high schools.

 Secondary:

 Parents of Stow-Munroe Falls High School seniors enrolled in CCP classes who receive promotional emails from admissions for the next steps after the CCP program.